The Isle of Man does not have a written constitution but a

 there is a virtual absence of party politics.
 This has contributed

 to the remarkable stability of the Manx system.

 The twenty-four Members of the House of Keys (MHKs) are elected by universal adult suffrage every five years.
-Eight of the eleven Members of the Legislative Council (MLCs), are elected by the Members of the House of Keys.
+The eleven Members of the Legislative Council (MLCs), are selected in a vote by the Members of the House of Keys.
 There are also three ex officio members: the President of Tynwald, HM Attorney General and the Lord Bishop.